Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 - The displayed GUI is **read-only**; players cannot modify content through this form.
 - Designed for quick access to Paradox AC information without needing console access.

-## :pvp
+## pvp
 ### At A Glance
-The `:pvp` command allows players to control Player vs. Player (PvP) settings.
+The `pvp` command allows players to control Player vs. Player (PvP) settings.
 Players can toggle their own PvP mode, enable or disable PvP globally, or check the current PvP status.

 ?> Required Clearance Level To Execute: `4` (for global toggle)